 Address Books (Phone Books)

-The Address Books are secure and can only be accessed by ‘Assigned’ (permissioned) groups of devices in the same way they are in TMS through the ‘Set on Systems’ command.
-In addition to replicating the method of querying/searching the Address Books, DMA Directory Services supports the presentation of the results based upon the hierarchy defined using the Locations feature
+In addition to replicating the method of querying or searching the Address Books, DMA Directory Services supports the presentation of the results based on the hierarchy defined using the Locations feature.

 Locations

-To begin building out or adding to your hierarchy, select the Locations feature from the side bar menu
+To begin building out or adding to your hierarchy, select the Locations feature from the sidebar menu.

-Click on the ‘Add New’ button at the top of the page to create a new top level ‘node’.
+Click on the ‘Add New’ button at the top of the page to create a new top-level ‘node’.

-If you want to add a new ‘child’ node to an existing branch, click on the ‘Action’ dots at end of the chosen ‘parent’ node.
+If you want to add a new ‘child’ node to an existing branch, click on the ‘Action’ dots at the end of the chosen ‘parent’ node.
 You will be presented with a drop-down list of available actions.

-Click ‘Add Node’ and you will be given a box to name the new node.
+Click ‘Add Node’ and you will be given a box to name the new node

 Name the new node and click ‘Done’ to save it into the hierarchy.